arrajeevchandar/dochain/README.md

-# 🌐 Please refer to the link for the deployed results
+# 🌐 Please refer to the link for the deployed result
 [**https://blockdochain.vercel.app/**](https://blockdochain.vercel.app/)

 # 🎥 Please refer to the video link for the demo